Sea Cabins on the Ocean condo guide in Isle of Palms

 Every unit at Sea Cabins is the same product: a 1BR/1BA oceanfront condo at ~490 sqft.
 Price differences come down to floor, renovation quality, and view position relative to the pier and pool.

-Active listings cluster in the high $500Ks to $600K.
-Here is what buyers actually pay:
+Active listings cluster in the high $500Ks to low $600Ks.
+Here is what buyers are paying:

 Recent closed sales: